-- a.
-Areas Impacted by Construction Operations. - Sufficient low-profile barricades with red flashing lighting shall be installed to delineate the work site.
-This is intended to prevent aircraft from entering the work site and to prevent construction personnel from entering areas open to aircraft. - ii.
-At a minimum, hazard markings and lighting shall be provided to identify open excavation and stockpiled material. - b.
-All vehicles and equipment shall be identified flashing/rotating amber light beacon, 3 foot by 3-foot square flag with 1-foot square orange and white checkered board pattern, and with company logos on both sides of the vehicle.
-Flashing / rotating amber lights shall be in operation during night operations, inclement weather and low-visibility conditions. - c.
-All tall equipment more than 12 feet and cranes shall be equipped with red obstruction lighting, in addition to the orange and white checked flags, and shall require submission and approval of a 7460.
-All cranes shall be lowered when not in operation. - d.
-All construction site personnel shall always wear high visibility warning garments (min.
-Class II) when working in the project area.
+- A. Areas Impacted by Construction Operations. - 1.
+Sufficient water-filled low-profile barricades with red flashing solar powered lighting spaced 10 feet apart shall be installed to delineate the work site.
+This is intended to

-e.
-Lighting equipment shall be provided to adequately illuminate the work area if the construction is to be performed during nighttime hours.
+- prevent aircraft from entering the work site and to prevent construction personnel from entering areas open to aircraft. - 2.
+At a minimum, hazard markings and lighting shall be provided to identify open excavation and stockpiled material. - B. All vehicles and equipment shall be identified flashing/rotating amber light beacon, 3 foot by 3-foot square flag with 1-foot square orange and white checkered board pattern, and with company logos on both sides of the vehicle visible within 200 feet.
+Flashing / rotating amber lights shall be in operation during night operations, inclement weather and lowvisibility conditions. - C. All tall equipment more than 12 feet and cranes shall be equipped with red obstruction lighting, in addition to the orange and white checked flags.
+All construction equipment, regardless of height, shall require submission and approval of a 7460.
+All cranes shall be lowered when not in operation.
+Crane operations shall be limited during the restricted work hours of 12:00AM to 5:00AM.
+Refer to Appendix H: 7460. - D. All construction site personnel shall always wear high visibility warning garments (min.
+Class II) when working in the project area. - E. Lighting equipment shall be provided to adequately illuminate the work area if the construction is to be performed during nighttime hours.
 Light towers shall be positioned and adjusted to aim away from ATCT cabs and active runways to prevent blinding effects.
 Nighttime hours of operation shall be defined as 1 hour before official sunset and 1 hour after official sunrise.